-The IOA was organized in 1947 by a group of sportsmen and women who believed in good sportsmanship, ethics and responsibility as hunters and fishermen.
+The Idaho Outdoor Association (IOA) was organized in 1947 by a group of sportsmen and women who believed in good sportsmanship, ethics and responsibility as hunters and fishermen.
 To support wildlife management, maintain and improve habitat for the betterment of Idaho fish and game.
 This group was incorporated August 26, 1947.
 The plan was to headquarter this organization in Boise and to establish Chapters in various Idaho cities statewide.

 In 1948 the group obtained an open-end easement from the Idaho State Land Dept. to occupy the present site for a meeting hall and storage building.
 At that time this site was sagebrush-covered land between Gowen Field and Boise City.
 They were given and/or purchased for very little, two one story military surplus buildings which were moved to the present site and improved as a meeting and recreational hall with a 20x60ft. foyer, kitchen, restrooms and storage, plus a 40x40ft. meeting hall with a hardwood dance floor.
 Heat and cooking originally was with wood-fired stoves.
 A concrete barbeque was well detached from the southeast corner of the building.
 Volunteer labor and funds from various sources including rental has remodeled and maintained this hall.
 Outside barbequed beef and pork brought out some sizeable crowds.